antoniodidia/PlainSPAJs/README.md

 **PlainSPAJs** is an extremely simple JavaScript framework to build lightweight Single Page Application (SPA) websites, with **no dependencies** and **no need to write JavaScript**.

-📌 To try the library, host the files on a test Apache or IIS server, because URL rewriting is required.
+📌 URL rewriting is required.
+To try the library, host the files on a test Apache or IIS server.

 ---